David Hepworth: Career

-In the early 1980s he presented the BBC television show The Old Grey Whistle Test and was one of the presenters covering Live Aid.
+In the 1980s Hepworth worked for BBC Television, co-presenting the music series The Old Grey Whistle Test and coverage of the Live Aid concert from Wembley Stadium.
+He was the presenter Bob Geldof swore at during the Live Aid broadcast.
 On both of these he worked with long-term friend Mark Ellen.
-Hepworth famously provoked Bob Geldof to repeatedly use the word "fuck" live on air.

 Hepworth has written for The Guardian and for the UK trade magazine InPublishing.

 In the 1990s he was a regular presenter on BBC GLR 94.9 – the BBC's Rock station for London.

 In 2006, Hepworth sold his independent publishing company Development Hell to the EMAP group (today known as Ascential).

-He now concentrates on publishing books on music nostalgia, his "David Hepworth's blog", and collaborations with Mark Ellen on Word In Your Ear, a series of podcasts and music-themed live events.
+His subsequent primary professional activities are publishing books on music nostalgia and collaborations with Mark Ellen on Word In Your Ear, a series of podcasts and music-themed live events.

-In 2021, Hepworth's book 1971 – Never a Dull Moment: Rock's Golden Year was adapted into the Apple TV+ documentary mini-series 1971: The Year That Music Changed Everything.
+In 2021, Hepworth's book 1971 – Never a Dull Moment: Rock's Golden Year was adapted by Oscar and Bafta-winning director Asif Kapadia into the Apple TV+ documentary mini-series 1971: The Year That Music Changed Everything.

+In December 2023 Hepworth was a member of the team for Middlesex University which participated in BBC's Christmas University Challenge.
+The team beat Corpus Christi College, Oxford, by 175 points to 80, in the final.